Think before you speak: Training Language Models With Pause Tokens: Discussion and key open questions

 \section{Discussion and key open questions}

-While our exploration has been purely empirical, below we informally dwell on the key concepts underlying our delay-injected training and inference.
-Note that we do not claim to provide a rigorous understanding of what these delays do.
-Rather, we hope to formulate a basic set of ideas and fundamental questions to initiate a larger future discussion.

-\textbf{Enhanced computational width.} One hypothesis as to why Transformer delays can help is that it increases the \textit{width} of the computation.
-More precisely, to produce the $(K+1)^{\rm th}$ token, standard inference involves a computational depth of $L$ (corresponding to the \textit{sequential} computation of $L$ layers), and a computational width of $K$ (corresponding to the \textit{parallel} $K$ computations per layer).
+\textbf{Enhanced computational width.} One hypothesis as to why Transformer delays can help is that it increases expressivity by increasing the computational \textit{width}.
+To produce the $(K+1)^{\rm th}$ token, standard inference involves a computational depth of $L$ (corresponding to the \textit{sequential} computation of $L$ layers), and a computational width of $K$ (corresponding to the \textit{parallel} $K$ computations per layer).
 With $M$ \pausetokens however, we perform $K+M$ parallel computations.
 We hypothesize that this additional width helps certain downstream tasks.
 Take for example, comprehension-based question-answering tasks.
 Here, having a greater number of attention units per layer, would permit a finer distribution of attention across various parts of the supporting context (where the answer resides).
 We speculate that this would allow the lower layers to extract more precise and diverse representations, which a higher layer can more reliably aggregate to produce a final answer.

+We formalize this in Theorem~\ref{thm:pause} (stated informally below).
+Our key theoretical insight is that the attention module can have a high ``raw'' parameter-count-based capacity, but low ``implementation capacity'': the number of operations implemented for a given input, which is bottlenecked by the number of tokens.
+Pause tokens can help relieve this bottleneck and tap into the raw representational capacity.
+We hope this preliminary result can inspire further discussions on how to formalize the Transformer's implementation capacity and differentiate it from the raw parameter count.

+\begin{theorem}(informal; see Theorem~\ref{thm:pause}) Assume that the attention module has sufficiently many parameters $(K)$ that it is much larger than the number of inputs tokens $(L)$.
+Then there are tasks that involve many independent computations $N$, where $N > L$ (but $N < K$), such that a 2-layer Transformer can implement the task if and only if it uses pause tokens. \end{theorem}

+\textbf{Computational expansion along with parameter expansion.} How do the gains offered by \pausetokens vary with parameter count?
+An immediate hypothesis would be that for smaller models, delays become {more} beneficial as they provide a much-needed capacity increase in an otherwise capacity-deprived model.
+But a preliminary comparison between our two model sizes surprisingly suggests the opposite.
+Intuitively, we conjecture that a smaller model may simply not have enough raw capacity to implement a variety of distinct computations to utilize the new pathways introduced by \pausetokensnospace.
+This intuition is also echoed in Theorem~\ref{thm:informal-pause} where smaller models would break our assumption that parameter count $K$ is large enough.